Why Groupon Shares Got Crushed

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of "daily deal" specialist Groupon (NAS: GRPN) plummeted 24% today after its quarterly results and outlook missed Wall Street expectations.
+What: Shares of "daily deal" specialist Groupon plummeted 19% today after its quarterly results and outlook missed Wall Street expectations.

-Interested in more info on Groupon?
+Interested in more info Groupon?
 Add it to your watchlist.